-- Entrants and Supervisors are responsible for giving accurate row lengths for odd shape plots. - All end rows/turning rows and the equal number of outermost rows on each side may not be a part of the selected 10-acre contest plot. - A total of 1.2500 or more acres must be harvested as shelled corn with a multiple row harvester from the contest plot.
-Designated 10-acre minimum plot size is recommended in the event a recheck of an additional 1.25 minimum harvest is required of the entered hybrid. - The entrant agrees to harvest the contest field as shelled corn with a multiple row harvester.
+- Entrants and Supervisors are responsible for giving accurate row lengths for odd shape plots. - All end rows/turning rows and the equal number of outermost rows on each side may not be a part of the selected 10-acre contest plot.
+A minimum of one header pass must be harvested around the entire field and may not be a part of the selected 10-acre contest plot. - A total of 1.2500 or more acres must be harvested as shelled corn with a multiple row harvester from the contest plot. - Designated 10-acre minimum plot size is recommended in the event a recheck of an additional 1.2500 minimum harvest is required of the entered hybrid. - The entrant agrees to harvest the contest field as shelled corn with a multiple row harvester.